RedKage/weather_station/README.md

 ## How do I use this?

-Once you have generated the project with `npm run generate` then you can simply do to the `dist` folder and open the `index.html`.
+Once you have generated the project with `npm run generate` head to the `dist` folder.
-Done.

-## Wait, can I configure the location and stuff?
+Now make a copy of the default config file `config.default.js` to `config.js`.

-Yes, you can my dude.
+Now you can open the `index.html`.
-Head to the `dist` folder and you'll notice a `config.js` file in there.

-You can add multiple locations.
+Enjoy.

+## Configuring

+The `config.js` holds at the top level:
+- The BreezoMeter API key
+- An array of Locations
+- An object holding the weather icons

+So in effect you can configure multiple Locations for your weather station.

+One loation is an object with:
+- Some fancy stuff like a name
+- A (Material Design icon)[https://materialdesignicons.com/]
+- Coordinates in object with two props lon and lat
-Each location has its own background images (which will cycle every 30 minutes for now).
+- A background images array, which will be displayed as the background of the station.
+Images will cycle every 30 minutes for now

-The images of the weather icons is global for now.

 ## Dude, you just LEAKED you API key to the world, it's INSIDE the config file!